andreas-kaae/masterThesis/README.md

   - `FeatureConstruction.ipynb` - construction of activity features.
   - `POI.ipynb` - construction of spatial features

 - `dataExploration`- folder containing notebooks used to contruct plots for the "Dataset for Case Study", "Data selection", "Feature construction and exploration" section.
+The notebook for the tilted loss function is also included here.
   - `inactivity_level_station.ipynb` - brief exploration of the inactivity level of station.
   - `kaplan_meier_plots.ipynb` - construction of different kaplan-meier plots.
   - `map_plotting.ipynb` - construction of the maps visualized in the thesis.
   - `plots_dataExploration_1.ipynb` - quantile TOD & DOW plots as well as horizontal bar plots.
   - `plots_dataExploration_2.ipynb` - histograms of idle-time and plug-in time and area plot.
+  - `tiltedLoss.ipynb` - construction of tilted loss visualization
+  - `traditional_reg_singleStep_8station.ipynb` - results for the traditional regression methods for the single-step approach with 8 station.

 - `results` - folder containing notebooks used to construct results and plot for the "Modeling strategy" and "Experiments and results" sections
-  -
+  - `adding_a_nonexistent_station.ipynb` - results of fitting a nonexistent station to the models.
+  - `analysis_of_particular_event.ipynb` - results of specific events.
+  - `classifier.ipynb` - results of classifer used for the two-step approach.
+  - `CPH_singelStep.ipynb` - results of the single-step approach for the CPH method.
+  - `CPH_twoStep.ipynb` - results of the two-step approach for the CPH methods.
+  - `CPH_visualization_singleStep.ipynb` - visualization of the CPH single-step approach for the TOD
+  - `CPH_visualization_twoStep.ipynb` - visualization for the CPH two-step approach.
+  - `DeepSurv_singleStep.ipynb` - results of the DeepSurv single-step approach.
+  - `DeepSurv_twoStep.ipynb` - results of the DeepSurv two-step approach.
+  - `modeling_with_another_existing_station.ipynb` - results from testing the models with a different station then the ones used for training.
+  - `QR_GB_singleStep.ipynb` - results of the gradient boosting quantile regression for the single-step approach.
+A TOD visualization is also constructed here.
+  - `QR_GB_twoStep.ipynb` - results of the gradient boosting quantile regression for the two-step approach.
+  - `QR_LR_singleStep.ipynb` - results of the linear quantile regression for the single-step approach.
+  - `QR_LR_twoStep.ipynb` - results of the linear quantile regression for the two-step approach.
+  - `traditional_reg_perfectCLF.ipynb` - results of the perfect classifier for the traditional regression methods.
+  - `traditional_reg_singleStage_modelSelection.ipynb` - results for the traditional regression methods for the single-step approach.
+Both the Baseline, Activity, Spatial and Full model are trained and tested.
+  - `traditional_reg_twoStep.ipynb` - results for the traditional regression methods for the two-step approach.

-- `visualizations` - folder containing all visualizations used in the thesis.
+- `visualizations` - folder containing visualizations constructed by the notebooks described above and used in the thesis.